Sovereign Power (Latvia)

-Sovereign Power (Suverēnā vara, SV) is a populist political party in Latvia, founded on 4 July 2022 by Jūlija Stepaņenko and Ļubova Švecova.
+Sovereign Power (Suverēnā vara, SV) is a political party in Latvia, founded on 4 July 2022 by Jūlija Stepaņenko and Ļubova Švecova.

 Before Stepanenko led the party, it was legally registered on 24 January 2005 first as Latgale Heart Union (Savienība Latgales sirds) and then as Law.Responsibility.Order (Likums.Atbildība.Kārtība).

 The party had 3 seats in the 13th Saeima of Latvia: Jūlija Stepaņenko, Ļubova Švecova and Ainārs Vilciņš, officially sitting as independents.
 After taking part in the 2022 parliamentary election the party didn't win any seats, losing its parliamentary representation.

-For the 2025 municipal elections, SV formed a coalition with Alliance of Young Latvians with other parties including the Latvian Russian Union also being represented.
+For the 2025 municipal elections, SV formed a coalition with the Alliance of Young Latvians party, with other parties including the Latvian Russian Union also being represented.